couchbaselabs/crouton/README.md

 ### Building With Xcode

-**Before first building with Xcode**, you must use CMake to build some libraries:
+**Before first building with Xcode**, you must use CMake to build libuv and mbedTLS:

     make xcode_deps

-You only need to do this on initial setup, and after any of the submodules are updated.
+You only need to do this on initial setup, and after those submodules are updated.

 Then:
 - open crouton.xcodeproj